On leveraging constrained smooth additive regression models for global optimization: Computational results

+We describe the experimental setup used in all computational experiments to ensure consistency and reproducibility across the different instances.

-Regarding the sampling phase of the MiSSOC algorithm, the size of the training dataset $\mathcal{T}$ used to approximate the objective function of each instance is chosen according to a consistent criterion.
-Specifically, it is determined depending on the complexity of the smooth additive regression model that is going to be estimated.
-This complexity is measured by the number of parameters in the model, which recall that it is the sum of the total number of intervals and degrees used in all covariates, plus an additional parameter for the intercept term $\alpha$.
-In these experiments, $15$ samples per parameter are drawn for reliable model fitting, resulting in a training set of size $15 \left( 1+\sum_{j=1}^p(d_j + k_j)\right)$.
+For all tested instances, the size of the training set used to approximate each function is determined based on the complexity of the smooth additive regression model employed.
+The complexity of a regression model is determined by the number of its coefficients.
+In our case, it is the sum of degrees $d_j$ and the number of intervals $k_j$ across all $p$ covariates, plus one accounting for the intercept $\alpha$.
+To ensure a reliable fit, we generate 15 samples per model coefficient.
+Therefore, the total number of observations $n$ in the training dataset is $15 \left( 1+\sum_{j=1}^p(d_j + k_j)\right)$.